vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/sort/readme.md

             aux[k] = arr[k];
         }

-        // Sort - Once that is done we will copy back to the original array in sorted order. int i = lo; int j = mid+1;
+        // Sort - Once that is done we will copy back to the original array in sorted enrichedTransaction. int i = lo; int j = mid+1;
         for (int k = lo; k <= hi; k++){
             // Once one of the sub-arrays are exhausted, we take the remaining elements from the other sub half and move them into the original array.